Modeling and control of malaria dynamics in fish farming regions: Asymptotic behaviour

 in the following sense:

 \end{proposition}

 Proposition \ref{ch2:sec3:prop1} follows from a direct application of Lemma \ref{Ch2:sec3:lem1} in the Appendix \ref{appendix_impulsive} by setting $\gamma_n \coloneqq \gamma(n \tau)$.
 We conclude that, under periodic cleaning, the border vegetation approaches a periodic behaviour.
-Figure \ref{modeling:Veg_multiple_x0} illustrates Proposition \ref{ch2:sec3:prop1}, by showing the solutions to the impulsive initial value problem \eqref{Sec2:Sys2} for a range of initial values in $[0,1]$ and for values of $\gamma$ sampled at each $n\tau$ from an uniform distribution over the interval $\left[0.65*(1 - \frac{5}{n\tau}),(0.65 + (1 - 0.65)\frac{5}{n\tau})\right]$, so that the values of $\gamma$ at $n\tau$ converge to $0.65$.
+Figure \ref{modeling:Veg_multiple_x0} illustrates Proposition \ref{ch2:sec3:prop1}, by showing the solutions to the impulsive initial value problem \eqref{Sec2:Sys2} for a range of initial values in $[0,1]$ and for values of \fel{$\gamma_n = (0.65 + (1 - 0.65)\frac{5}{n\tau})$,} so that the values of $\gamma_n$ converge to $0.65$.
 Note that at each point of discontinuity, the trajectories come closer together, and asymptotically approach $V_{\rm per}$.